AmirKatorza/CloudHealth_Accounts_Registration/README.md

    - Verify the CLIENT_API_ID is correct

 3. If accounts are skipped:
-   - Check if they are in the PAYER_ACCOUNTS list
+   - Check if they are in the PAYER_ACCOUNTS list (for normal operations)
    - Verify their status in CloudHealth console
-   - Confirm if they are consolidated billing accounts (these are always skipped)
+   - Confirm if they are consolidated billing accounts (for normal operations)

 4. If no accounts are found:
    - When using Option 2, verify that accounts have the correct status (UNKNOWN or RED)
-   - Confirm that the accounts are not consolidated billing accounts
+   - For normal operations, confirm that the accounts are not consolidated billing accounts
    - Check the CloudHealth console for account status

+5. For de-registration issues:
+   - Verify that the hardcoded role name "CLDZE-CloudHealth_Role_XXX" exists in your AWS accounts
+   - Check if you have the necessary permissions to update all accounts
+   - Ensure the external ID is correct for all accounts

 ## Security Notes